 Ronald K. Chen

-Acting Dean, Clinical Professor of Law, and Judge Leonard I. Garth Scholar
+Acting Dean, Distinguished Professor of Law, and Judge Leonard I. Garth Scholar

 Ronald Chen became Acting Dean of the Law School on April 11, 2013, when Dean Farmer began a leave of absence to serve as Senior Vice President and University Counsel.